TapToRandomize/TapToRandomize/README.md

 (from Archipelago https://github.com/ArchipelagoMW/Archipelago)

-alttp (SNES A Link To The Past)
+alttp-a (SNES A Link To The Past)

-dkc3 (SNES Donkey Kong Country 3)
+dkc3-a (SNES Donkey Kong Country 3)

-cv64 (N64 Castlevania64)
+cv64-a (N64 Castlevania64)

-kdl3 (SNES Kirby's Dream Land 3)
+kdl3-a (SNES Kirby's Dream Land 3)

-loz (NES The Legend of Zelda)
+loz-a (NES The Legend of Zelda)

-l2 (SNES Lufia 2 Ancient Caves)
+l2-a (SNES Lufia 2 Ancient Caves)

-mmbn3 (GBA Mega Man Battle Network 3)
+mmbn3-a (GBA Mega Man Battle Network 3)

-pokerb (GB Pokemon Red and Blue)
+pokerb-a (GB Pokemon Red and Blue)

-smz3 (SNES Super Metroid and A Link to the Past Combo Randomizer)
+smz3-a (SNES Super Metroid and A Link to the Past Combo Randomizer)

-soe (SNES Secret of Evermore)
+soe-a (SNES Secret of Evermore)

-sm (SNES Super Metroid)
+sm-a (SNES Super Metroid)

-yoshi (SNES Yoshi's Island)
+yoshi-a (SNES Yoshi's Island)

-yugioh06 (GBA Yu Gi Oh Ultimate Master 2006)
+yugioh06-a (GBA Yu Gi Oh Ultimate Master 2006)

-zillion (SMS Zillion)
+zillion-a (SMS Zillion)

 ( From cleartonic: https://github.com/cleartonic/dq3hf )